Sky Line, San Diego, CA Violent Crime Rates and Maps

 More cost data

-The B- grade indicates that the rate of violent crime is slightly lower than that of the average US neighborhood.
-Sky Line ranks in the 60th percentile for safety, meaning it is safer than 60% of neighborhoods but less safe than 40%.
-This analysis applies only to Sky Line's official city boundaries.
+The B- grade reflects how often assault, robbery, rape, and murder occur in Sky Line against the average US neighborhood, where the rate is slightly lower than the norm.
+Sky Line sits in the 60th percentile for violent-crime safety, ahead of 60% of neighborhoods and behind 40%.
+The grade covers only Sky Line's official city boundaries.
 See the table below for nearby neighborhoods.

-When looking at total crime counts (rather than per capita rates), the southeast parts of Sky Line, San Diego, CA see the most incidents - about 9 per year.
-In contrast, the north part of the neighborhood has the fewest, with approximately 2 crimes annually.
+Counting total incidents instead of per-capita rates, the southeast parts of Sky Line, San Diego, CA report the most violent crime, about 9 cases per year.
+The north part reports the fewest, around 2 per year.

 The Cost of Crime™ in Sky Line, San Diego, CA